abhivjj/abhivjj/README.md

 ✨ Welcome to my GitHub profile! ✨

 On this profile, you will find a selection of My projects and Personal repositories.
 These include some Python Projects, as well as some of my contributions to open-source projects.
-I am passionate about using technology to solve problems and am proficient in languages such as Java and Python.
+I am passionate about using technology to solve problems and am proficient in languages such as JavaScript and Python.
 I am always looking to expand my skills and knowledge in the field of Computer Science, and I am open to new opportunities for learning and collaboration.

 If you have an interesting project that you think I might be able to contribute to, or if you just want to Connect and chat about technology, please don't hesitate to reach out to me via GitHub.
 # 💻 Tech Stack: